In this section

 What is a bone density exam?

 The bone density examination is a method used to determine how much mineral is in a person’s bones.
 This number can then be compared to a similar reference population to determine whether a patient has osteoporosis.
 Osteoporosis is a disease of low bone mineral content and results in the development of spinal compression, hip and wrist fractures with little or no trauma.
-Once the bone density is determined, the value is converted into a score that reflects the relative risk of osteoporosis and the risk of sustaining fractures.
+Once the density is determined, the value is converted into a score that reflects the relative risk of osteoporosis and the risk of sustaining fractures.
 This “T-score” can be used to assign the relative risk of future fracture and also be used to monitor a person’s response to therapy.

 How is this examination performed?